christiamenrique/Ecom-Project/README.md

 # E-Commerce Site

-The products must be mainstream and professional.
+This app was created with React.
+I use HTML, CSS, bootstrap for this original version.
+The purpose of this repository it's for education and test.
+But the code it's being coded correctly.

+On this page, I have a home page.
+I am selling electronic products(tv, drones, speakers, etc..).
+I also have a contact page.
-Site should validate for HTML & CSS validity as well as WCAG 2.0 AA web accessibility.
+The site validate for HTML & CSS validity as well as WCAG 2.0 AA web accessibility.

-**The website must have the following pages:**
+**Website features:**
-    **Home Page:** There should be an image slideshow.
-The rest of the home page content is up to you.
+    **Home Page:** There is an image slideshow build with bootsrap.
-    **Products Page:** This page should be a visual list at least 12 products on your site.
-Each product should show a photo, name, price and a quick description.
-This page should allows the user to filter by product type and price
+    **Products Page:** In this page I have 13 products.
+Each product shows a photo, name, price and a quick description.
+This page allows the user to filter by product type and price
-    **Contact Page:** There should be a form that has a place for users to enter their name, email, add a comment, and anything else that you feel would be helpful for your website.
+    **Contact Page:** There is a form that has a place for users to enter their name, email, add a comment, and anything else that you feel would be helpful for your website.

-**Visual requirements:**
-    - Colors, logo, fonts and icons are entirely up to you.
-Just try to make things neat and organized.
+**Visual:**
-    - The site should use media queries to be responsive for tablet & desktop.
+    - The site uses media queries to be responsive for tablet & desktop.
 One for less than 800 pixels and one for greater than 800 pixels.
-Set a max width so the site doesn’t look bad as the screen size widens.
-Bonus for small mobile..
-    - Footer with social media links (can link to your personal pages)
+    - Footer with social media links.

 **JavaScript:**
-    - Implement a form validation for the contact form
+    - It has a form validation for the contact form
-    - Implement a jQuery slider for the home page.

-**The project will be assessed on the following criteria:**
+**The project criteria:**
     - HTML semantic structure.
-Validate your HTML!
+Validate the HTML!
     - CSS validation & usage.
 Use of media query
     - JavaScript: working scripts